qsymmachus/notes/rust.md

 * `fmt::Debug`: Uses the `{:?}` marker.
 Format text for debugging purposes.
 * `fmt::Display`: Uses the `{}` marker.
 Format text in a more elegant, user friendly fashion.

-In all the examples above, use used `fmt::Display` because the standard library implements this trait for all the basic types.
+In all the examples above, we used `fmt::Display` because the standard library implements this trait for all the basic types.
 To print _custom_ types, you must write your own implementation.

 ### Custom `fmt::Display` implementations